Shopify/hydrogen/rfc/guide-internationalization.md

    }
    ```

-2. In your `oxygen.ts`, update `i18n` to the result of the utilities function
+2. In your `server.ts`, update `i18n` to the result of the utilities function

    ```jsx
    return await requestHandler(